Updates to Our Services

-As of Monday, March 16, the Rubenstein Rare Book & Manuscript Library Reading Room is closed to all researchers, including members of the Duke Community.
+- Rubenstein Library Reading Room: The Rubenstein Rare Book & Manuscript Library Reading Room is currently closed to all researchers, including members of the Duke Community.

-- We are working remotely and cannot access our physical collections, but we can answer general questions about our collections and services and help you identify digital material at other repositories for your research paper or project.
+- Research and Reference Services: Staff are working remotely, but can answer general questions about our collections and services and help you identify digital material in our collections or at other repositories for your research paper or project.
+Ask a Rubenstein Librarian.

 Options for Digital Research

 - Duke Digital Collections brings together digitized photographs, advertisements, texts, films, audio & more from our collections.
 It features more than 100,000 items from 861 collections.

 - Interested in Duke’s history?
 Check out our list of resources on Duke history and collections of digitized Duke University materials.

 Not finding what you need?
 Ask us!

 America's Historical Newspapers offers searchable digital facsimiles of thousands of titles from all 50 states.
 With eyewitness reporting, editorials, letters, advertisements, and obituaries, this collection chronicles the evolution of American culture and daily life from 1690 to the recent past.

 - Early English Books Online (Duke NetID required)

 Page images of almost every work printed in the British Isles and North America, as well as works in English printed elsewhere from 1470-1700